NMAAHC/nmaahcmm/README.md

         * video / DV / transferred on-location: script looks for the string 'DV' in filenames
         * If your package does not fall into one of the above categories, the script will apply a simpler baseline set of comparisons.
 It will assume an MOV or MKV file is the master video object.
 * Your command will look like this: `verifySIP package`

 ***

+## log creation

+Whenever a microservice is run, the following information is recorded in a text file called `nmaahcmm.log`:
+* start time
+* end time
+* name of microservice

+Microservices that ask for input from the operator, such as ingestfile, restructureSIP, and restructureDPX, also generate logs with records of that operator input.
+A new log file is created for each date and records input for each time the microservice is invoked that day.
+These logs are named after their corresponding microservice and date, e.g. `ingestfile_2020-06-28.log`.

+Logs are currently created within the same directory where the scripts are stored locally.
+They will be generated within a subdirectory called "logs."
+If you wish to change the location of the log output directory, change the path in the following line of `nmaahcmmfunctions`:
+`LOGDIR="${SCRIPTDIR}/logs/"`

+***